biocorecrg/NGS-QC-Course/docs/3- Quality Control and Preprocessing.rst

 Quality Control
 ---------------

-After sequencing, Quality control of the reads contained in the fastq files needs to be check, in order to determine if the reads could be used for further analysis. the main tools used for QC in Illumina reads are FASTQC and FASTQ-Screen.
+After sequencing, Quality control of the reads contained in the FASTQ files needs to be check, in order to determine if the reads could be used for further analysis. the main tools used for QC in Illumina reads are FASTQC and FASTQ-Screen.

 FASTQC